-Data were expressed as mean \pm SEM.
-Differences between groups were compared using the Student t test and ANOVA, followed by the Tukey post hoc test.
+Data were expressed as mean $\pm$ standard error of mean.
+Differences between groups were compared using the Student t test and analysis of variance, followed by the Tukey post hoc test.
 A P value of less than 0.05 was considered significant.